dell/karavi-resiliency/internal/monitor/README.md

 - `NODE_USER`: the user of the Kubernetes worker node.
 - `PASSWORD`: the password for the user of the Kubernetes worker node.
 - `REGISTRY_HOST`: the registry from which a Kubernetes node can pull the `podmontest` test image.
 Should be the same as `REGISTRY` provided when building `podmontest`.
+- `PODMONTEST_VERSION`: the version of `podmontest` to pull with association to `REGISTRY_HOST`.
+Note: This is only necessary when dynamically deploying pods through integration tests.

 > Test execution example:
 > ```bash